asimihsan/onlinejudge/README.md

 ## TODO done

+-   Use HTML5 localstorage to store last program in case browser dies
 -   Add a proper Java mode for CodeMirror from here: http://codemirror.net/1/contrib/java/
     -   Use clike, but specify mode as "text/x-java".
 -   prevent a "rm -rf /" from a program by dropping to a new user